-- 1. Assignment within a school shall be based on the qualifications, training, experience, and personal preference of the teacher. - 2.
+- 1. Assignment within a school shall be based on the qualifications, training, experience, equitable distribution of workload, and personal preference of the teacher. - 2.
 A staff meeting (or staff meetings) shall be held prior to June 15 for the purpose of discussing the proposed timetable and staff assignments for the next school year.